 The recall covers about 2,800 ATVs sold between June 2019 and April 2021.
 The vehicles were sold online at RossoMotors.com.

 Consumers in possession of the recalled Rosso Motors ATVs are instructed to stop riding the vehicles immediately.

-Questions about a Rosso ATV lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Rosso ATV Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one suffered an injury while riding a Rosso Motors ATV, you may want to speak with the lawyers at Johnson//Becker, PLLC.
 We are actively filing new product liability lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.